Jnapier2/Jnapier2/README.md

 ## Professional focus

-I’m open to senior roles in analytics, data governance, information management, and reliable automation.
+I’m open to roles in analytics, data governance, information management, and reliable automation.
 My strongest work is grouped below into flagship projects, a delivery framework, and broader applied projects.

 ## Start here